mkozel92/algos_py/README.md

 1. _binary_tree_
   simple implementation of binary tree. \
 O(log N) insertion and O(log N search)

+1. _bst_sequences_
+  Return all possible sequences that could have been used to construct given binary tree Complexity O(N!)

 1. _connect_same_level_
   Algo to connect tree nodes that are on the same level in the tree. \